dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 4. If Authorization is checked in the wizard, only the sidecar is enabled.
 Refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.

-5. If Replication is checked in the wizard, only the sidecar is enabled.
-Refer to [Replication](../../replication/deployment/) on how to configure communication between Kubernetes clusters and the replication controller.
+5. If Replication is checked in the wizard, refer to [Replication](../../replication/deployment/) on how to configure communication between Kubernetes clusters.

 >NOTE: The CSM Installation Wizard generates values.yaml with the minimal inputs required to install the CSM.
 To configure additional parameters in values.yaml, follow the steps outlined in [PowerStore](../csmoperator/drivers/powerstore), [PowerMax](../csmoperator/drivers/powermax), [PowerScale](../csmoperator/drivers/powerscale), [Resiliency](../csmoperator/modules/resiliency).